 - Tips on managing early exercise and assignment and how to calculate position delta and use it to manage overall position risk of a multi-leg option strategy.

-Check out our live trade room where we discuss many ways to trade options.
+You might want to take a peek at our live trade room where we discuss many ways to trade options throughout the week.